Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: A group of male singers; Recorded: 1996

-In its content the core of the ballad is probably taken over from the German song “Der schwatzhafte Junggeselle” in which lads gathered in a local inn are talking about their sweethearts and one of them boasts himself that in the evening he will visit his sweetheart.
-The girl overhears that, runs home and locks herself in; when the boy comes and knocks on her window, she refuses to open it to him, saying that she had heard him talk about it.
+According to its content, the core of the ballad is probably taken over from the German song “Der schwatzhafte Junggeselle” in which lads gathered in a local inn are talking about their sweethearts.
+One of them boasts that in the evening he will visit his sweetheart.
+The girl overhears this, runs home and locks herself in her room.
+When the boy comes and knocks on her window, she refuses to open it for him, saying that she had heard him say he would visit her.
 The first written records of this ballad come from the 16th century.
-The song known throughout the German speaking territory, as well as among German emigrants elsewhere in Europe, in Holland, Denmark, and France.
-The earliest Slovene written records are from the middle of the 19th cent. and are surprisingly close to the German original, for here as well lads praise their sweethearts but under a linden tree and not in an inn, the place is Vinavas, Zavogle, Voglajna and only in written records appears that the content of the ballad must have reached Slovenia already in the 17th and 18th centuries, at a time when folk creativity was still considerably alive.
-This is way it could be made in details a Slovene song and stabilised through the transfer of the action under a linden tree in Ljubljana.
-This is probably “the song about a linden tree on the old square” which was about the year 1775 written down by Dizma Zakotnik, while the written record itself got lost.
-Our example is the most recent one, it was recorded in 1996 in Lower Carniola and what is additionally interesting is the fact that the song was sung by the lads late in the evening and are on the recording also crickets can be heard, which conjures up the genuine atmosphere of folk singing.
+The song is known throughout the German-speaking territory, as well as among German emigrants elsewhere in Europe, in Holland, Denmark, and France.
+The earliest Slovene written records about the song are from the middle of the 19th century and are surprisingly close to the German original, for here as well lads praise their sweethearts but under a linden tree and not in an inn, the place is Vinavas, Zavogle, Voglajna.
+It is only in written records that we learn that that the content of the ballad must have reached Slovenia already in the 17th and 18th centuries, at a time when folk creativity was still considerably alive.
+This is way it could be made into a Slovene song through its details and stabilised through the transfer of the action under a linden tree in Ljubljana.
+This is probably “the song about a linden tree on the old square” which was written down by Dizma Zakotnik around 1775, although the written record itself got lost.
+Our example is the most recent one.
+It was recorded in 1996 in Lower Carniola.
+Additionally interesting is the fact that the song was sung by lads late in the evening, and crickets can be heard, which conjures up the genuine atmosphere of folk singing.

 SLP IV, s.No.
 225/57